makma/fingerprintjs.com/content/blog/the-best-npm-browser-fingerprint-packages.md

 This article will demonstrate why browser fingerprinting is important and provide a comparison of some of the top fingerprinting NPM packages, so you can choose the one that’s best for your business.

-# Why Is Fingerprinting Important?
+# Why is fingerprinting important?

-So many businesses and content creators online are subjected to content abuse—meaning spam, fraudulent reviews, or other types of malicious posts.
-They also encounter account fraud, payment fraud, and other harmful actions that can affect a business’s profit.
-Many users hide behind VPNs, making it harder to track where they’re coming from, whether they’ve already accessed the content, how much time they’re allowed, and whether they’re really the person signing into the account.
+There are many forms of fraud that can be prevented with high accuracy visitors identifiers like what can be provided by browser fingerprinting.
+Many businesses and content creators online are subjected to content abuse — spam, fraudulent reviews, or other types of malicious posts.
+Online businesses encounter account fraud, payment fraud, and other harmful actions that can affect a business’s profit and reputation.
+Many users also hide behind VPNs to access localized or paywalled content, reducing revenues for subscription businesses and media companies.

 Browser fingerprints help you prevent these issues by relying on device and software data to identify and track visitors to your site.
 By using browser fingerprinting, you can help protect your business or content from abuse or fraudulent activity.

 If you want to learn more about browser fingerprinting and how it works, here are some helpful links to previous articles we have written on the subject:

-The beginners guide to browser fingerprinting - a simple overview of how fingerprinting works Browser fingerprinting techniques - a browser fingerprint is made up of many hardware and software signals.
+* The beginners guide to browser fingerprinting - a simple overview of how fingerprinting works
+* Browser fingerprinting techniques - a browser fingerprint is made up of many hardware and software signals.
 Learn about these different types and how they are accessed via the browser.
-How to prevent multiple signups with browser fingerprinting - fingerprinting can be used in a multitude of ways.
+* How to prevent multiple signups with browser fingerprinting - fingerprinting can be used in a multitude of ways.
 Here is one simple example of browser fingerprinting in action.

-# Best Fingerprinting Packages
+# Best fingerprinting packages

 When it comes to browser fingerprinting, there are many NPM fingerprinting packages to choose from.
 Here is a comparison of some of the best-known packages and what they offer.